Saturday, May 5, 2012

 The only thing I have against knotweed is its cooked colour - camouflage khaki.
 But the flavour is excellent compensation.

-3 rashers (strips, pieces) pancetta
+3 rashers (strips, pieces) pancetta or bacon

 1 Tbsp butter